josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

 - [Logitech MX Ergo Plus trackball mouse](https://www.logitech.com/en-us/products/mice/mx-ergo-wireless-trackball-mouse.html): I was previously using an [Anker Vertical Mouse](https://www.anker.com/products/variant/xanker-24g-wireless-vertical-ergonomic-optical-mouse/xa7852011), but switched to a trackball when some wrist issues flared up.
 The trackball saves the arm movement.
 I tend to switch up what I use frequently these days, to keep any one thing from getting too repetitive (I also currently have a trackpad on my desk), but the trackball mouse has been my mainstay since summer 2022, and surprisingly easy to adjust to.

 - [ZSA Moonlander](https://www.zsa.io/moonlander) keyboard:
 I was previously using the [Kinesis Freestyle2 for Mac](https://kinesis-ergo.com/shop/freestyle2-mac/), and still like that one, but the thumb keys on the Moonlander became key (ha) for reducing finger strain.
 Plus, the wide range of customization options is excellent.
 I wrote about [switching to the Moonlander in this post](/blog/moonlander).
+(If you're a keyboard nerd like I now am: I use [these MT3 keycaps](https://drop.com/buy/drop-matt3o-devtty-custom-keycap-set) and [Glorious Panda](https://www.gloriousgaming.com/products/glorious-panda-mechanical-switches) switches.)

 - [Herman Miller Sayl Chair](https://www.hermanmiller.com/products/seating/office-chairs/sayl-chairs/):
 I made it about two months as a full-time work-from-home employee before I went and bought one of these chairs.
 It’s the most comfortable and easily adjustable office chair I’ve ever sat in (and it looks really nice, too).